-6. Visit the Tomb of the Unknown Soldier
+6. Things to Do in Warsaw – Visit the Tomb of the Unknown Soldier

 This is a beautiful monument dedicated to all those soldiers who have given their lives for Poland.
 This monument is located in Piłsudski Square and is guarded by soldiers.
 It is constantly lit by an eternal flame and is decorated with flowers.
 Poland has a tragic history, especially in the 20th century, so go and pay your respects to those who fell in the defense of freedom and liberty!

 5. Things to Do in Warsaw – Visit the Chopin Museum

 Did you know Fredrick Chopin was originally from Warsaw?

 Warsaw has fully embraced Chopin by having many monuments and events dedicated to this famous artist.
 One of these is the Chopin Museum which is next door to the School of Music in Warsaw where it gives you information on the life of Chopin.
 Visitors will discover various information about Chopin’s life, works, shown from his experiences in Poland and Paris.

 4. Listen to Chopin Music in the Park

 If you want to continue on your Chopin experience you can go to the Royal Łazienki Park to hear his music.
 Concerts are held from mid-May until the end of September with performances taking place twice on a Sunday at 12 pm and 4 pm.
 If you like classical music this should definitely be on your list of things to do in Warsaw!